-Explanation: The server tried multiple attempts to establish a listen socket on the specified port number, but the port was in use.
-The server terminates with a return code of when the task is finished, or specify a different port in the configuration file.
+- Explanation: The server tried multiple attempts to establish a listen socket on the specified port number, but the port was in use.
+The server terminates with a return code of 4. - Action: Determine what task is using the required port number, and restart the server when the task is finished, or specify a different port in the configuration file.
 If the port number is changed for the server, the client must also specify the new port number.